aarpon/qu/README.md

 # Qu

-Qu is an attempt to make the full deep learning workflow more interactive by providing a user interface (implemented as napari widget) that abstracts all steps from ground truth generation and curation to training and prediction.
+Qu is an attempt to make the full deep learning workflow more interactive by providing a user interface that abstracts all steps from ground truth generation and curation to training and prediction.

+Qu is implemented as a widget for the great [napari](https://napari.org/) multi-dimensional image viewer for python.

 ![Qu](images/qu.png)